BoE's Weale says rates still likely to rise, scope for stimulus if needed

 | NOTTINGHAM, England

-NOTTINGHAM, England The Bank of England is still more likely to raise interest rates than to cut them over the next two years, but it has plenty of scope to stimulate the economy if needed, one of the bank's policymakers said on Tuesday.
+NOTTINGHAM, England The Bank of England is still more likely to raise interest rates than to cut them over the next two years, and has plenty of scope to stimulate the economy if needed, central bank policymaker Martin Weale said on Tuesday.

-Martin Weale, in a speech at the University of Nottingham, challenged the view among some investors that central banks had run out of ammunition to boost their economies at a time when the world's recovery from the financial crisis has slowed.
+Weale, in a speech at the University of Nottingham, focused on the tools the BoE could use to boost near-zero inflation if it did not return to its 2-percent target of its own accord.

-If needed, the BoE could cut rates below their current record low of 0.5 percent or launch a new round of quantitative easing, possibly purchasing private-sector assets, Weale said.
+If needed, the BoE could cut rates to lower than 0.5 percent - a record low, and a new round of quantitative easing, possibly purchasing private-sector assets as well as government bonds, was also likely to be effective, Weale said.

-Weale, who backed a rate rise in late 2014, said on Tuesday that underlying inflation pressures were greater than they appeared at first glance, because weak productivity was offseting the effect of sluggish wage growth.
+Weale is unusual among members of the BoE's Monetary Policy Committee (MPC) in having backed a rate rise in late 2014, and said underlying inflation pressures were greater than they appeared at first glance, as weak productivity offset the effect of sluggish wage growth.

-He also said a recent recovery in oil and other commodity prices backed up his view that the sell-off in financial markets at the start of 2016, which some investors saw as a warning sign about the world economy, was speculative.

-Like the Monetary Policy Committee as a whole, he said the next move in rates is more likely to be up than down, though gave no hint on timing.
+Like the MPC as a whole, he said the next move in rates is more likely to be up than down, though gave no hint on timing.

 "Financial markets can go up as well as down; they have risen sharply over the last month.
 Commodity prices are also higher while disappointing figures for productivity in the fourth quarter of last year mean that unit wage costs are firmer than the headline wage figures might indicate," Weale said.

-Economists in a Reuters poll pushed back their bets on when the BoE would start to raise rates to early 2017, reflecting a weaker global economy and persistently low inflation.
+Economists in a Reuters poll published on Tuesday had pushed back their bets on when the BoE would start to raise rates to early 2017, reflecting a weaker global economy and persistently low inflation.

 The ability to provide more stimulus if needed reduced the dangers associated with starting to raise rates, Weale said.